LilToreyFTW/CrimeCIty-Game/SETUP_INSTRUCTIONS.md

-# Quick Setup Instructions
+# Updated Setup Instructions - New Secret Key

-## ✅ Local Development Setup Complete
+## ✅ Local Development Setup Updated

-Your `.env.local` file has been created with your Clerk keys.
-This file is gitignored and will NOT be committed.
+Your `.env.local` file has been updated with the new Clerk Secret Key.

 ## 🔧 Vercel Environment Variables Setup

-The CLI requires interactive input.
-Please add your environment variables via the Vercel Dashboard:
+**IMPORTANT:** Update the Secret Key in Vercel Dashboard:

 ### Steps: